 - Granulated sugar: You'll only need a bit to feed the yeast, and then we'll use a little more to boil the bagels.

-- Bread flour: Bread flour gives these a really nice texture, but you could also use all-purpose flour.
+- Bread flour: Bread flour gives these a really nice texture and crust, but you could also use all-purpose flour in a pinch.

 - Toppings: These are optional, but you can top your bagel with anything you like.
 Sesame seeds, poppy seeds, and everything bagel seasoning are all great options!